manelli12/java-training/README.md

 - if we want to access a *class* from another package then it should have the `public` access modifier, not required if we are accessing it from the same package.
 - there are four access modifiers:
-  - private: only accessible within the class and cannot be accessed outside of it.
+  - *private*: only accessible within the class and cannot be accessed outside of it.
-  - default: accessible inside package
+  - *default*: accessible inside package
-  - protected: inside package accessible within the class and its subclasses.
+  - *protected*: inside package accessible within the class and its subclasses.
-  - public: accessible from anywhere in the program, both within the class and outside of it.
+  - *public*: accessible from anywhere in the program, both within the class and outside of it.
 - `Package names`: Package names should be all lowercase and use reverse domain name notation.
 For example: "com.example.mypackage".
 - an object of a class can access private members of another object of the same class.
 If something is declared private, it means it is private to its class, but not among the objects of its class.